TamimDostyar/PaymentSystem-Frontend/README.md

     1 - Program is built on XCode 22
     2 - The program is built for devices above version 18

 Please remember, there is a backend for this software with a few basic functionalities built on different tech stacks.
-Please checkout below link for the backend:
+Please check out the link for the backend:

     https://github.com/TamimDostyar/PaymentSystem

+Functionalities:

+    Send/Receive Money
+    Create account
+    Delete account
+    Check transaction history
+    Create a debit card

+Goal:

+    Tap Transaction

 Here’s an image showing the interior view:

 ![Home Interior Screenshot](home-int.png)